 Spending money on ad hoc marketing in a short term push to make sales is unlikely to succeed.
 Following the latest and greatest marketing trend because everyone seems to be doing it is often not the best idea.

 A structured approach requires a solid understanding of the target customer and where the business is going.
-It requires a plan.
-Crucially, it requires the courage to abandon the short term view and allow the plan the time to produce.
+It requires a small business strategy and plan.
+Crucially, it requires the courage to abandon the short term view and allow integrated campaigns the time to produce.

 An integrated marketing process delivers: